swarupa29/Data-Analytics-Project/README.md

 Monthly balance of previous credits in the Credit Bureau One row for each month of credit data in each row in bureau.csv. `SK_ID_BUREAU` references the corresponding row in bureau.csv

-## `POS_CASH_balance.csv`
+## `POS_CASH_balance.csv`:

-Monthly balance of past POS and cash loans
+Monthly balance snapshots of previous POS (point of sales) and cash loans that the applicant had with Home Credit.
+One row for each month of history of every previous credit in Home Credit (consumer credit and cash loans) related to loans.

-## `Credit_card_balance.csv`
+## `Credit_card_balance.csv`:

-Monthly balance of past credit cards of applicant
+Monthly balance snapshots of previous credit cards that the applicant has with Home Credit.
+One row for each month of history of every previous credit in Home Credit.

-## `previous_application.csv`
+## `previous_application.csv`:

-Details of previous loan applications at Home Credit One row one application
+Details of previous loan applications at Home Credit.
+One row one application related to loans.

-## `installments_payments.csv`
+## `installments_payments.csv`:

-Repayment history of previous disbursed loans
+Repayment history of previous disbursed loans.
-1 row for each payment made of payment missed
+One row for each payment made of payment missed.

-## `HomeCredit_columns_description.csv`
+## `HomeCredit_columns_description.csv`:

-Description of all the columns used in the dataset
+Description of all the columns used in the dataset.